rackerlabs/understack/docs/component-argo-events.md

 # Argo Events

 [Argo Events][argo-events] is a Kubernetes-native event-driven automation framework.
-We can use Argo Events to trigger autmoations processes from any of the internal Understack (and potentially external) components.
+We can use Argo Events to trigger automations processes from any of the internal Understack (and potentially external) components.
 Currently we leverage a few of the Argo Events components:

 ## EventSource